 write a batch file which would start it using the

+Fortunately, back in the day Sun Microsystems had created a Java application deployment technology that eliminates this compatibility problem and adds some nice features.
 It has been part of the Java platform since version 1.4 and is called

 Java Web Start

 Java Web Start (JWS) and the underlying Java Network Launch Protocol (JNLP) enable Java application delivery from a standard Web server.
 The end user initiates application installation by clicking on an URL.
 If the Java Web Start engine is not present on the system, the user is prompted to download and install it.
 Once Java Web Start is in place, clicking on the same URL will initiate the application download and installation procedures.
 It may involve download and installation of the required version of the JRE and Optional Packages.
 Upon their successful completion, the application is launched.
 The application will be cached on the user's system so next time the user clicks on the same URL, the JWS engine will launch the local copy of the application from the cache, if it detects that the computer is offline or the application was not updated on the Web site.

 Another important feature of JWS is its ability to run your application in a sandbox - a restricted container based on Java security architecture.
 But, unlike an applet, your application can gain access to local system resources like the filesystem, printer and system clipboard using the JNLP API even if it comes from an untrusted environment, after prompting the user for confirmation.

 Java Web Start is included in the normal Oracle JRE (not in the Server JRE), with plugins for popular browsers, though some browser configuration tweaks may be required.
 The JavaFX Packager tool can in particular prepare JavaFX applications for deployment via Java Web Start.
 There are also third-party implementations of the JNLP protocol, some of them also include tools that assist you in the creation and maintenance of JNLP packages.

 That was the bright side.
 Now, what is not so good about JNLP?